RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-A pancreatic cyst means imaging showed a fluid-containing lesion in the pancreas.
-Some are benign or low risk, while others are watched more closely because certain imaging patterns may be associated with precancerous or neoplastic change.
+A pancreatic cyst means the scan showed imaging showed a fluid-containing lesion in the pancreas.
+Some are benign or low risk.
+Others are watched more closely because certain imaging patterns may be associated with precancerous or neoplastic change.
+That still does not establish the cause or urgency by itself.

 Also seen as: pancreatic cystic lesion, cystic pancreatic lesion.